Sahi Shabda

-Sahi Shabda (सही शब्द) is a 1995 Nepali language thesaurus written by Father William Bourke SJ.
+Sahi Shabda (सही शब्द) is a 1995 Nepali language thesaurus written by Canadian Jesuit Father William Bourke SJ.
 It is the first comprehensive Nepali thesaurus.
 It was published 1995 and won the Madan Puraskar, 2051 B.S.; the highest literary honor of Nepal.

 About the author

-Father William Bourke SJ was born in May 28, 1925 in Halifax, Nova Scotia.
-He moved to Darjeeling in 1954 and served as a Headmaster for St. Robert's School, Darjeeling from 1981 to 1990.
+Father William Bourke SJ was born on May 28, 1925, in Halifax, Nova Scotia.
+He moved to Darjeeling as a Canadian Jesuit missionary in 1954 and served as a Headmaster for St. Robert's School, Darjeeling from 1981 to 1990.
 He also translated the Bible into Nepali and wrote a book called Proverbs for Today', a collection of Nepali and English proverbs.
-He died on November 29, 2019 of natural causes, aged 94.
+He died on November 29, 2019, of natural causes, aged 94.

 Reception

 The book won the Madan Puraskar.
 The award is given annually for a book in Nepali language by Madan Puraskar Guthi.